signavio/bpmn2constraints/README.md

 # BPMN2Constraints

-Tool for compiling BPMN diagrams in JSON format directly to declarative constraints.
+Tool for compiling BPMN models directly to constraints.
+Currently, BPMN2Constraints can compile BPMN models stored in both `JSON` and `XML` format and output to `DECLARE`, `SIGNAL` and `Linear Temporal Logic on Finite Traces` (LTLf).

+## Installation.
 Install with:
 ```terminal
 pip install .